 According to a study by Gartner, nearly 70-80% of business intelligence initiatives fail.
 There are significant roadblocks that every organization faces.
 And overcoming this is often the difference between success and failure. and which need to be addressed before organizations can achieve the data nirvana.

 According to New Vantage Partners Big Data Executive Survey 2018, when the management was asked about what was preventing their firm from becoming more data-driven, 48.5% of executives mentioned that the problem was related to the people in the firm, another 32% blamed the company processes while according to 19.1% technology was the reason for this shortcoming.

+The analytics strategy should first evaluate the unique business challenges, map those challenges with the right solutions, and communicate actionable insights to help key decision-makers.
 Analytics demands costly investments in technology.
-But before considering what would be the right technology, you must evaluate your needs, your current state and your to-be state.
+But before considering what would be the right technology, you must evaluate your needs, your current state, and your to-be state.
 This should decide your strategy.
-Define the milestones in your roadmap.
-Identify the stakeholders.
-This step is very crucial and take an expert’s help if required.
-Consider your expected data growth, your in-house capabilities and existing technology gaps.
+Define the milestones in your road map.
+Identify stakeholders.
+This step is very crucial and takes an expert’s help if required.
+Consider your expected data growth, your in-house capabilities, and existing technology gaps.

 There must be well-organized procedures for managing the conflicts and priorities, evaluating and developing required software, requirements gathering, cross-functional communications, deploying and designing models, handling job errors, and handling data, among other things.

 However, do not overburden your teams with too many processes and standards.
 It will impede agility and flexibility With the right processes in place, you can increase adoption, reduce your risk, and achieve maximum business value.